trych/InDesignSnippets/README.md

 # InDesignSnippets
-Collection of some snippets useful for scripting in InDesign.
+Collection of some InDesign scripting snippets.